 Assignment & Rules of Evaluation

-Your task is to prepare a 500 word evaluation report in the essay and post it in the comments below.
+Your task is to prepare a 500 word evaluation report on the essay.
 Here are some things which you should include-

 - Note any mistakes in grammar, syntax and language.
 Point out where the mistake occurs and what the mistake was.